8 keys to a successful strategic workforce planning implementation

 A comprehensive approach for workforce planning, featuring insights from the Human Capital Institute

 We read everywhere that business is global — it’s not becoming global, it is global.
-People are working remotely and collaborating globally more than ever before.
-Companies are opening offices in more places all over the world and hiring in local communities more than ever before, all in a period of heightened competition to attract and retain top talent.
+Organizations are deciding to continue with their remote working policies or bring employees back into offices.
+People are collaborating globally more than ever before.
+Companies are opening offices in more places all over the world and hiring in local communities more than ever before.
+And all while in a period of heightened competition to attract and retain top talent.

-These reasons, along with the need to mitigate risk and adapt to changing business models, aren’t unnoticed by HR leaders—the majority of the companies surveyed acknowledged the need for a comprehensive approach to workforce planning.
+These reasons, along with the need to mitigate risk and adapt to changing business models, aren’t unnoticed by HR leaders.
+The majority of the companies surveyed acknowledged the need for a comprehensive approach to workforce planning.

 Key 1: Articulate workforce planning processes that support and sync talent and business outcomes